thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 It is important to note that here we are not using the `templateUrl` or `styleUrls` keys.
-Instead we are using `template: require('...')` to load the data and assign the contents directly to the metadata object **BEFORE** the Angular 2  component initializes.
+Instead we are using `require('...')` to load the data and assign the file contents directly to the metadata object key `template` **BEFORE** the Angular 2  component initializes.

 2) As an alternative approach to `require(...)`, we can instead use `import headerTemplate from './header.component.html';`: